Q-Adapter: Customizing Pre-trained LLMs to New Preferences with Forgetting Mitigation: Preliminaries

 Learning the optimal LLM within the aforementioned MDP framework requires access to the ground-truth reward function, which can be infeasible for many language generation tasks.
-Classical RLHF methods, such as InstructGPT~\citep{instruct_gpt}, thus considers first learning a reward model from human preferences and then optimizing it with RL algorithms.
-Given a dataset $\mathcal{D} = \qty{x^{(i)}, y_w^{(i)}, y_l^{(i)}}_{i=1}^N$ containing $N$ preference pairs, where $x^{(i)}$ represents the prompt, $y_w^{(i) }$ and $y_l^{(i)}$ are two corresponding responses with $y_w^{(i)}$ being the preferred one, we can train a reward model $r_\phi(s, a)$ with learnable parameters $\phi$ via the following negative log-likelihood loss~\citep{bt, token_level}:
+Classical RLHF methods, such as InstructGPT~\citep{instruct_gpt}, thus consider first learning a reward model from human preferences and then optimizing it with RL algorithms.
+Given a dataset $\mathcal{D} = \qty{x^{(i)}, y_w^{(i)}, y_l^{(i)}}_{i=1}^N$ containing $N$ preference pairs, where $x^{(i)}$ represents the prompt, $y_w^{(i) }$ and $y_l^{(i)}$ are two corresponding responses with $y_w^{(i)}$ being the preferred one, we can train a reward model $r_\phi(s, a)$ with learnable parameters $\phi$ based on the Bradley-Terry model~\citep{bt}, as demonstrated below: